 - Craft and Farm Beverage licensees can find information on operational restrictions, as well as new opportunities to directly ship to the consumer at the NYS Liquor Authority’s webpage here.
 Posted on March 20, 2020.

 - Operate a farmers’ market or farm stand?
-Find updated COVID-19 food safety and sanitary compliance guidance from NYS here.
+Find updated COVID-19 food safety and sanitary compliance guidance from New York State here.
 Posted on March 20, 2020.

 Many businesses and organizations have expressed a desire to support New York State as it responds to the virus outbreak.
 Individuals or groups looking to volunteer or contribute to the State’s effort should contact the Governor’s Office at firstname.lastname@example.org.

 Need information?
-View the following Cornell CALS and CCE Resource Pages Updated Regularly:
+The following Cornell CALS and CCE pages are updated regularly:

 - General Questions & Links